FOUNTAINHEAD

 See & Do

-You’ll probably opt to soak up the rays with a good book next to your plunge pool, but there’s plenty to do if you choose.
+You’ll probably opt to soak up the rays with a good book next to your plunge pool, but there’s plenty to do here if you choose.

 Wander through unspoilt Riogordo – on the old olive oil and grape trail – where village life is just as it used to be.
 Go mountain hiking in an area of outstanding natural beauty where eagles and wild orchids are commonplace, or explore the terrain on horseback.
+Drive to the hilltop village of Camares, with its stunning mountain vistas.

 Further afield, you’re an hour from the wonderful Alhambra palaces of Granada, and even less from the beaches near Malaga.
 The city has a castle and a Picasso museum if you don’t want to get sand in your shoes.